lookit/lookit-docs/docs/source/frame-dev-setup.rst

 Setup for local development
 ===================================

-These instructions will walk you through setting up to run Lookit locally.
+These instructions will walk you through setting up to run CHS locally.

 Overview
 --------